Why Do My Glasses Keep Breaking in the Dishwasher?

 Generally, used glasses with various thickness levels are prone to breaking.
 After contact with thermal shock, the thin part of glass becomes cool or hot quicker than its thicker part, resulting in expansion or contraction faster.
 As a result, your glass will break.

 A dishwasher uses water at a much higher temperature than you would do dishes by your hand.
-The water temperature in a dishwasher is 70°C to 75°C, whereas you would use water between 40 and 45 °C. Your glasses might not be able to bear the stress caused by this high temperature and break eventually.
+The water temperature in a dishwasher is 70°C to 75°C, whereas you would use water between 40 and 45 °C while handwashing.
+Your glasses might be unable to bear the stress caused by this high temperature and eventually break.

 Why Do Wine Glasses Break in the Dishwasher?